choiboi/CSC318-Smardrobe/README.md

 -------
 ### Testing on Android
 1. Copy all files in `Webpages` folder into assets --> www in ADT if you look into Package Explorer.
-2. Deploy simulator or deploy into to device.
+2. Deploy simulator or deploy into device.

 ### Testing on Browser
 1. This can be test on your browser by just opening one of the html files. **NOTE:** That some functionality like camera may not work.